walnuthq/madara-docs/docs/advanced/customize_gas_token.md

 ### Step 6: Prepare your new token

-Since you are changing your gas token, you need a new token to replace the old one.
+Since you're changing the gas token, you need a new one to replace it.
 If you already have your implementation ready, feel free to use that.
 Otherwise, you can use a simple example ERC20 token shown here.
 This example utilizes [OpenZeppelin's](https://www.openzeppelin.com/) ERC20 implementation.

 :::warning
 The token used in this example is highly insecure since it allows anyone to mint any amount of tokens.
 This is meant only for educational purposes.